SinTan1729/chhoto-url/README.md

 # Bloat that will not be implemented

-- **Tracking or spying of any kind.** The only logs that still exist are errors printed to stderr and some basic logging of configs.
+- **Tracking or spying of any kind.** The only logs that still exist are some very simple ones, mostly meant for debugging.
 - **User management.** If you need a shortener for your whole organization, either run separate containers for everyone or use something else.
 - **Cookies, newsletters**, "we value your privacy" popups or any of the multiple other ways modern web shows how anti-user it is.
 We all hate those, and they're not needed here.
 - **Paywalls** or messages begging for donations.
-If you want to buy me a coffee, you can message me through GitHub discussions or mail me.

 # Screenshots